 As a business owner, financial data is critical to your success — but only if you know how to interpret the meaning behind the numbers correctly.
-Most business owners rely on the aid of an accounting team to accurately analyze and organize financial data, but it’s up to you to make smart decisions based on the information they’ve gathered.
+Most owners or leaders within an organization rely on the aid of an accounting team to accurately analyze and organize financial data.
+Still, when it comes time to make a big decision, it’s up to you to do so based on the gathered information.

-There are three major financial statements your accounting team will present to you on a regular basis: income statements, balance sheets, and statements of cash flow.
+There are at least three primary financial statements your accounting team will (read: most definitely should) be presenting to you regularly: income statements, balance sheets, and statements of cash flow.

 With a solid understanding of each financial statement, you can unlock powerful insights to help you compete more effectively in the marketplace, achieve better terms from vendors and suppliers, and offer accurate projections to both internal stakeholders and lending companies alike.